ioccc-src/winner/bugs.md

 it hard codes paths that are i386 specific to linux.

 Another point of interest is that the author provided de-obfuscated versions which might be of value to look at.
-I might do that as well but this entry is very likely never going to work for 64-bit linux so that's not that likely since there are other things that are more important.

 If you have a fix for 64-bit systems this is welcome as an alternate version, as stated above.
 You might like to look at the otccelf version but note that it (at least in 64-bit linux and macOS) has compilation errors.

 ### Aside: why were there changes made if INABIAF ?